What is Student Support Services?

 - Support groups and mentorship opportunities

-- *Referrals can be made to the counseling center when deemed necessary by SSS staff
+*Referrals can be made to the counseling center when deemed necessary by our staff.

 How can I get involved with SSS?